 If you are a boating enthusiast, consider this: the Kennebecasis River runs through Hampton, a perfect setting for canoeing, kayaking, or boating of any kind.
-Local rentals are available for paddlers or pontoon boat rides.
+The Lighthouse River Centre is home to two outfitters which offer rentals for paddlers or pontoon boat rides.
 Hampton is ideally situated on the Lower River Passage.

 Our region is dotted with quaint covered bridges, also known as kissing bridges.
 Many are still in use on our picturesque country roads, while others are simply reminders of our province’s rich past.
-You may choose to rent a bicycle from a local shop and explore the many town streets full of historical homes and architecture with a self-guided tour.
+You may choose to explore the many town streets full of historical homes and architecture with a self-guided tour.
 Many local artisans have their studios nearby, and every spring there is the Kings County Studio Tour.

 Interested in the History of Kings County?
 If so, you should head in to the Kings County Museum, which features things such as the famous Confederation Quilt; the County archives; and permanent and seasonal displays.

 If entertainment is more your style, why not take in one of Movies in the Square shown on Friday nights during the summer months.
-The Town hosts a week of Canada Day Celebrations and a Frostbite Festival in the winter.
+The Town hosts a week of Canada Day Celebrations.
 The Town’s calendar of events is also a great place to discover plays, concerts and special events happening in the Greater Hampton area.
 Treat yourself to a great meal at one of our restaurants or outdoor cafés, or a treat from a local bakery or ice cream parlour.

 Challenge yourself by playing 18 holes at Hampton’s beautiful golf course; an exhilarating game of tennis; some fun mini-golfing or at the driving range; or a refreshing swim at the community’s public swimming pool.
 Free public skates are also available during the fall/winter at the Hampton Community Centre.